Hevenicio/Computer-Vision---Image-Basics-with-OpenCV-and-Python/README.md

-# Computer-Vision-Image-Basics-with-OpenCV-and-Python
+# Computer Vision - Image Basics with OpenCV and Python

-At this project, you will learn how to open an image with Matplotlib, change the colours of the image and rotate the image.
-Then you'll open an image with OpenCV, learn the main points to keep in mind when working with OpenCV, flip the image, scale it to Gray.
-Create an image with Numpy and learn how to draw lines, shapes and write text on them.
+In this project, it was possible to open an image with Matplotlib, change the colors of the image and rotate the image.
+Then, when opening an image with OpenCV, it was possible to learn the main points to remember when working with OpenCV, rotate the image and scale it to Gray.
+It was possible to create an image with Numpy and learn to draw lines, shapes and write text on them.